rhysbobbett/koogsynth/TESTING.md

 145	The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
 152	The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype."

--The 4 warnings I got were related to the following issues:
+- The 4 warnings I received were related to the following issues:
-The 'bad constructor' is the way in which the audioapi creates a 'new' audio context, and JSHint cannot really comprehend the complexity of this constructor.
-It must be wrong about the meaning as the audio context of the web audio api starts when I declare it, and not automatically as JShint is expecting it seems.
+The 'bad constructor' is the way in which the audio API creates a 'new' audio context, and JSHint cannot by itself, comprehend the complexity of this constructor.
+It must be wrong about the meaning as the audio context of the web audio API starts when I declare it, and not automatically as JShint is expecting it to it seems, this would require an alternative version of the script.js code to interpret if this is the case.
 The errors at 138, 145 and 152 relate the way a for in statement is called in an array.
 I can't see any other acceptable way of calling the oscillator frequencies from the array in any other way as the values can change when the octave changes.